docker/docs/adminguide.md

 > **Warning:** These diagnostics files may contain secrets that you need to remove
 > before passing on - such as raw container log files, Azure storage credentials, or passwords that may be
-> sent to non-DTR containers using the `docker run -e PASSWORD=asdf` environment variable
+> sent to non-Docker Trusted Registry containers using the `docker run -e PASSWORD=asdf` environment variable
 > options.

-Stream to STDOUT a zip file containing CSDE and DTR configuration, state, and log files to help the Docker Enterprise support team:
+Stream to STDOUT a zip file containing CSDE and Docker Trusted Registry configuration, state, and log files to help the Docker Enterprise support team:

 - your Docker host's `ca-certificates.crt`